-- Tighten all fixing screws after the first 10 running hours. - · Check regularly that all fixing screws are tight. - · Inspect the front power take-off for oil leaks. - Check that the hydraulic connections have no leaks.
+- Tighten all fixing screws after the first 10 running hours. - · Check regularly that all fixing screws are tight. - Inspect the front power take-off for oil leaks.

 4.7.3.7 Greasing the brake mechanism

 Grease the brake mechanism periodically.
 Use Calsium LF grease when greasing the brake mechanism.